-Be sure the electrical power to the water heater is turned OFF at the circuit breaker panel (or remove the circuit's fuses).

-Using a non-contact circuit tester, check the wiring to make certain the power is OFF.

-Check the water heater's data plate and ensure that the home's voltage, wiring size (ampacity) and circuit breaker rating and type are correct for this water heater.
+- Be sure the electrical power to the water heater is turned OFF at the circuit breaker panel (or remove the circuit's fuses). - Using a non-contact circuit tester, check the wiring to make certain the power is OFF. - Check the water heater's data plate and ensure that the home's voltage, wiring size (ampacity) and circuit breaker rating and type are correct for this water heater.
 Refer to the wiring diagram located on the water heater for the correct electrical connections.
 Ensure that wire sizes, type, and connections comply with all applicable local codes.
-In the absence of local codes, follow NFPA-70 and the current edition of the National Electric Code (NEC).
+In the absence of local codes, follow NFPA-70 and the current edition of the National Electric Code (NEC). - Remove the cover on the electrical junction box on the top of the water heater.

-Figure 17 - The water heater's electrical requirements can be determined from the data plate.
+Figure 18 - The water heater's electrical requirements can be determined from the data plate.